-The District received an Accelerated Implementation Grant in 2017 from the Board of Water and Soil Resources to target priority locations for stormwater best management practices

-(BMPs) on lands owned by nonprofits.
+The District received an Accelerated Implementation Grant in 2017 from the Board of Water and Soil Resources to target priority locations for stormwater best management practices (BMPs) on lands owned by nonprofits.
 These locations were chosen because the sites have significant amounts of hard surfaces that contribute large volumes of polluted runoff to local lakes and creeks.
-Since 2017, the District has worked to identify suitable locations for stormwater management BMPs (e.g., suitable soils, larger parcels unique or visible locations, at willing partnership for implementation and maintenance of the installed practices), prioritize the locations, secure partnerships to install the BMPs, and design the projects.
+Since 2017, the District has worked to identify suitable locations for stormwater management BMPs, prioritize the locations, secure partnerships to install the BMPs, and design the projects.
 The District will go out to bid for projects at five locations in early January for installation of the BMPs in 2020.
-Upto-date information on the progress of the project can be found on the District's website at: ninemilecreek.org/nonprofits-grant.
+Up-to-date information on the progress of the project can be found on the District's website at: ninemilecreek.org/nonprofits-grant.